 Initial listing requirements - Selecting the most suitable jurisdiction requires careful assessment of a company's ability to meet the relevant listing requirements, whether relating to financial track record or assets, minimum number of shareholders, public float, minimum share price or capitalization.
-In addition, prospectus disclosures covering any complex industry-nuanced matters such as the regulatory approval process for a product could require significant time and costs to satisfy.
+For example, a biotechnology company in the R&D phase for a novel product may be more likely to satisfy requirements on exchanges that offer asset test financial requirements rather than requiring a track record of profitability.
+In addition, prospectus disclosures covering matters such as the testing and regulatory approval process for a product or therapy could require significant time and costs to satisfy.

-Regulatory environment - Investors active on certain exchanges may be more comfortable with, and place higher valuations on, companies that operate in certain countries, depending on the level of industry regulation applicable to companies in that country.
+Regulatory environment -Investors active on certain exchanges may be more comfortable with, and place higher valuations on, companies that operate in certain countries, depending on the level of industry regulation applicable to biopharma and healthtech companies in that country.

-Corporate Governance - It is important for a company to determine early on whether it will be able to meet all the ongoing regulatory obligations for its chosen exchange, remembering that such requirements may be more stringent on certain exchanges or in certain jurisdictions than others.
+Corporate Governance - It is important for a biopharma and healthtech company to determine early on whether it will be able to meet all the ongoing regulatory obligations for its chosen exchange, remembering that such requirements may be more stringent on certain exchanges or in certain jurisdictions than others.